 In most criminal driving cases, a conviction may result in harsh penalties that could include mandatory sentencing.
 Punishments can include jail time, fines, the loss of your driver’s license, and/or a lifelong criminal record.

-The RCMP, Saskatoon, and Regina Police Services take driving offences seriously.
-They are each equipped with large teams of law enforcement officers to maintain traffic safety.
+The Edmonton Police Service takes driving offences seriously.
+They are equipped with a large team of law enforcement officers to maintain traffic safety in the city.
 If you are stopped by police, you will be routinely checked for driving credentials, and for your license to drive the vehicle that you are operating.

 Given the list of offences included under “criminal driving,” many different events can prompt driving offence investigations.
-An investigation may be initiated by a routine police stop at the roadside, an accident, or following a report or complaint from an alleged witness or victim.
+An investigation may be initiated by a routine police stop at the side of the road, an accident, or following a report or complaint from an alleged witness or victim.

 In most cases, criminal driving charges do not result in a jail sentence, provided there are no aggravating circumstances and you have a relatively clean criminal record.